panos-kosmidis/protos/README.md

 View Partials can be used across template engines.
 This means you can use Jade partials within Swig templates.
 Or CoffeeKup partials within EJS templates (and vice versa).
 There are a few exceptions with mustache engines (due to their *logicless* nature), such as Hogan and Handlebars.

-You are not limited by the default view extensions the framework provides.
-You can specify your own view extensions in the application's configuration.

 The following view engine components are provided by protos: